meteor/meteor/content/vue.md

 });
 ```

-<h3 id="vue-and-meteor-realtime-data-layer-subscriptions">Methods, Publications, and Subscriptions in Vue components</h3>
+<h3>Example app</h3>

-Currently our Vue application shows the time it was loaded.
+If you've followed the [integration guide](#integrating-vue-with-meteor), then your Vue application shows the time it was loaded.

-Let's add a button to update the time in the app.
+Let's add some functionality that makes this part dynamic.
 To flex Meteor's plumbing, we'll create:

 1. A [Meteor Collection](https://docs.meteor.com/api/collections.html) called `Time` with a `currentTime` doc.
 2. A [Meteor Publication](https://guide.meteor.com/data-loading.html#publications-and-subscriptions) called `Time` that sends all documents